springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-pack/step1.md

 **As end-users, whether developers or operators, we interact with a _platform_ in order to use _buildpacks_.**

 In API-speak, buildpacks are tools that implement the [Buildpack Interface Specification](https://github.com/buildpacks/spec/blob/master/buildpack.md), and platforms are tools that implement the [Platform Interface Specification](https://github.com/buildpacks/spec/blob/master/platform.md).

-# What we'll cover

-This tutorial will introduce you to three buildpack platforms:
-- pack
-- Spring Boot
-- kpack

-Let's start by taking stock of the tools and assets that are pre-installed into the tutorial environment...
+Examples of platforms include the pack CLI, Spring Boot with Maven/Gradle plug-ins, kpack, Tekton, and Pivotal Build Service.
+We will cover a few of these throughout this course.
+This scenario focuses on the pack CLI.

+# Scenario environment

+Your scenario environment comes with some pre-installed tools/assets.

+Wait until `Environment ready!` appears in the terminal window.

+Let's begin!